chrismejia/express-mongoose-md-blog/notes/markdown-blog-lesson.md

 </div>
 ```

-## 12. Fleshing out the article card layout with more components
+## 12. Fleshing out the talent card layout with more components

 The `card` component offered by Bootstrap has multiple sub-components available to use.